BSidesROC/BSidesROC.github.io/speakers.md

 <img src="/assets/img/moose_headshot_bsides.jpeg" alt="Moose" height="288" width="288"/>

 {:.mb-3}
-Moose (@LitMoose) is currently the Sr. Engineering Manager of Security Operations for Etsy, having recently left behind 7 fast-paced years of private and public sector IR consulting, and leading intel and recovery efforts globally.
+Moose (@LitMoose) is currently the Sr. Engineering Manager of Security Operations for a large company, having recently left behind
+7 fast-paced years of private and public sector IR consulting, and leading intel and recovery efforts globally.
 Moose has helped countless organizations, agnostic of size and industry vertical, to evict eCrime and state-sponsored adversaries, and retrospectively architect security solutions at scale.
 Moose holds a Master's Degree in Cybersecurity